mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/31/day-193/">July 31, 2017</a></small></div>
 <p><strong>Kellyanne Conway said Trump would make a decision "this week" on whether to make Obamacare payments</strong>.
-Trump tweeted a warning on Saturday that if Congress didn't pass a bill to overhaul the Affordable Care Act soon, he would end the "bailouts" for insurance companies as well as for members of Congress. (<a href="http://www.cnn.com/2017/07/30/politics/kellyanne-conway-tom-price-obamacare/index.html">CNN</a>)</p>
+Trump tweeted a warning on Saturday that if Congress didn't pass a bill to overhaul the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> soon, he would end the "bailouts" for insurance companies as well as for members of Congress. (<a href="http://www.cnn.com/2017/07/30/politics/kellyanne-conway-tom-price-obamacare/index.html">CNN</a>)</p>